Inkfy's FAQ

 I created a COMMISSION MASTERPOST on this subject.

-For an introduction to the more technical aspects of commissions, check out these journals below:1.
+This journal goes into detail about everything you need to know!For an introduction to the more technical aspects of commissions, check out these journals below:1.
 Intro to Paypal

 2. Protecting Yourself with PayPal Settings